Before starting, make sure your dongle works.

 -l 280squelch level, exact value varies a lot

-Pagers are considered private communications in some areas and may be illegal to read.
+Pagers are considered private communications in some areas (notably the US) and may be illegal to read.

 Exact frequency and gain depends on your area.
 Most of these options should be familiar by now.
 The only new thing is